DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The reliability of the FTP process has a direct impact on the user experience (UX), as it ensures that all website assets are correctly transferred and displayed to the public.

 ---

+#### FTP DIAGRAM - understanding the flow

+### Course Step Number: 563

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This step explains the components of an FTP diagram.
+It defines the User Interface, Control Process, and Data Transfer Process, and distinguishes between the persistent Control Connection and the temporary Data Connection.
+It also clarifies the role of TCP/IP as the foundation for the entire process.

+##### Insights from Chat Discussion summary

+- The lesson's diagram focuses on a technically sound but potentially problematic feature of FTP: the separate control and data connections.
+- This separation can cause issues with modern firewalls, as the dynamic ports used for data transfers may be blocked, leading to transfer failures.
+- Modern deployment methods often abstract this process away entirely, using single-port, secure protocols like SFTP or automated CI/CD pipelines.
+- The complexity of troubleshooting separate connections can negatively impact the developer's experience (UX).

+---